 To create a store, click Tools in the upper right corner.
 Click Bing Merchant Center.
 Click Create a store.
 Enter your store information.

 To upload your catalog, click Tools in the upper right corner.
 Click Bing Merchant Center.
 Click the store that you want to update.
 Click the Catalog Management tab.

 If you are creating your first catalog, enter your Catalog name.
 If you are creating additional catalogs, click Create Catalog and then enter your Catalog name.
 Submit your feed file.

 Your feed file is a text delimited file that has a different product item on each line.
 You create the text delimited file and then submit it to Bing Merchant Center.
 After you have created and (optionally) tested a corresponding feed file, it can be submitted to the associated catalog.
 There are three different ways to submit: manually; via FTP; or, automatically download from URL.

 Read more detailed information about uploading your catalog/product feed.

 You can upload a feed file if the feed file is smaller than 4MB.
-Get started by clicking the store name and then the Feed management tab.
-Click Create feed.
-Enter the Feed information.
-Enter the Feed name, select the Location, and select the Feed type.
+Get started by clicking the store name and then the Catalog settings tab.
+Click Create catalog.
+Enter the Catalog info.
+Enter the Catalog name, select the Location, and select the Catalog feed file type.
 You can select from three different feed types: Local product inventory, local product inventory update, and local product feed.

-Enter the Feed input method details.
+Enter the Feed details.
 You can opt to Automatically download file from URL, upload file using FTP, or manually upload file.
 Click Save.

 Note: Pre-order and out-of-stock offers are accepted in feeds.
 You can bid on these offers and provide the most updated information about product availability